RVV-karma/MNIST_Digit_Recognition/README.md

 ## Conclusions
 1. CNN Model is good to start with, for image recognition.
-2. Keras is a great easy-to-use library for implementing neural networks.
+2. Keras is great, easy-to-use library for implementing neural networks.
-2. Since the training accuracy is 1.0000 but test accuracy is 0.99460, so the model can be inproved by increasing its depth/ adding more layers.
+3. Since the training accuracy is 1.0000 but test accuracy is 0.99460, so the model can be inproved by increasing its depth/ adding more layers.
 The little problem is high variance.
 (I will try to improve it.)
-3. I have trained the model using both GPU and TPU, and found that, TPU is faster for higher batch sizes(>256) whereas GPU is faster for lower batch sizes.
+4. I have trained the model using both GPU and TPU, and found that, TPU is faster for higher batch sizes(>256) whereas GPU is faster for lower batch sizes.